dchaploeb/dotfiles/README.md

  -  TODO: Move as many `bin/` install scripts as possible to actual scripts run by `chezmoi`.

-## Start Menu and Web Shortcuts (on Windows)
+## Start Menus, bars, launchers, and Web Shortcuts (on Windows)

 I use retrobar to create a Windows XP style taskbar, and Start11 to create a Windows 10 style Start menu.
 This is great, and makes Windows usable for me.
 (If you hate the Windows XP taskbar and the Windows 10 start menu, that's cool.
 For me, every taskbar after XP made me less productive, and while it took me a while to get to the point where I was using Windows 10's start menu